GillianLaw/Personal-100-days-of-code/log.md

 s# 100 Days Of Code - Log

+### May 16, 2023

+Picking up this log a year later... it's not that I've been doing nothing, i just kind of forgot about Github!
+I'm busy studying to prepare for Microsoft Ecole IA by Simplon (got to get the name right!) that starts in September.
+But I should get back on the portfolio site too

+### Day 36: March 12, 2022

+**Today's Progress**: Learning to use anvil - it looks pretty useful

+**Thoughts**: Maybe this is a better solution for showing my work?

+**Link to work:**

+### Day 35: February 21, 2022

+**Today's Progress**: Going back over numpy and pandas

+**Thoughts**:

+**Link to work:**

 ### Day 34: February 19, 2022

 **Today's Progress**: Group capture, find and replace in regex on Udemy course